microsoft/r-server-hospital-length-of-stay/Powershell_Instructions.md

 4. Now CD to the **{{ site.code }}/SQLR** directory and run one of the two following commands, inserting your server name (or "." if you are on the same machine as the SQL server), database name, username, and password.

-    * XXXIF UNINTERRUPTED MODE: Run with no prompts: XXXCHECK PROMPTS!
+    * Run with no prompts:

         ```
         .\{{ site.ps1_name }} -ServerName "Server Name" -DBName "Database Name" -username "" -password "" -uninterrupted "Y"